Porphyry copper deposit: Other

-Porphyry-type ore deposits for metals other than copper
+Porphyry-type ore deposits for other metals

 Copper is not the only metal that occurs in porphyry deposits.
 There are also porphyry ore deposits mined primarily for molybdenum, many of which contain very little copper.
 Examples of porphyry molybdenum deposits are the Climax, Urad, Mt.
 Emmons, and Henderson deposits in central Colorado; the White Pine and Pine Grove deposits in Utah; the Questa deposit in northern New Mexico; and Endako in British Columbia.

 The US Geological Survey has classed the Chorolque and Catavi tin deposits in Bolivia as porphyry tin deposits.

 Some porphyry copper deposits in oceanic crust environments, such as those in the Philippines, Indonesia, and Papua New Guinea, are sufficiently rich in gold that they are called copper-gold porphyry deposits.